wp-papi/papi/tests/README.md

 ## VVV tips

-If using VVV you can run `xdebug_on` to turn XDebug on so you can generate code coverage.
+If using VVV you can run `xdebug_on` to turn Xdebug on so you can generate code coverage.

 ## PHPUnit tips